freelancerfranzlorenz/MakeDir/README.md

 If this was done, a dialog appears with buttons.
 Click on the "install" button - in the log window below, you will see, what happens.
 If no error message appears, then all is done...

+## Configuration
+The configuration of your folder structure is set in the configuration file.
+The configuration file (makedir.conf) is located in the same folder as the executable makedir.exe.

+* The configuration file is an ascii coded text file.
+* Each line contains only one command or comment.
+* Comment lines starts with the character '#'.
+These lines will not be evaluated
+* Directory setup lines starts with the command 'dir='.
+* After the command 'dir=' the path must be followed
+* Path must ALWAYS start with an backslash character '\'

 ## Usage
 You can use the tool in the windows explorer content menu or by command line.